Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 I'm going nuts.

-I'm I'm go I just had Rodney Harrison on the program.
+I just had Rodney Harrison on the program.

-Everybody that's talking about this game says that you guys can be had with four or five wides, keep Palomalo off the line of scrimmage.
+Everybody that's talking about this game says that you guys can be had with four or five wides, keep Palomalo off the line of scrimmage, that the secondary is vulnerable.

-I mean, you I'm sure you've heard this.
+I mean, I'm sure you've heard this.

-Without giving away any secrets, I mean they're making it sound like you guys have no chance.
+Without giving away any secrets, I mean, they're making it sound like you guys have no chance.

 All they've got to do is spread you out, and the Steelers have no hope.